jkrusinski/dynamic-dns/README.md

 #Dynamic DNS

-A simple script that utilizes Node.js to automatically update an Amazon Route53 Record Set upon a change in IP address.
+A simple script that utilizes Node.js and Cron to automatically update an Amazon Route53 Record Set upon a change in IP address.
 Perfect for small home networks that don't have access to a static IP from their ISP.

 ###Requirements